 Praca Rossi (Rossio Square and central train station), as well as Praça do Co

 Alfama-GraçaLargely untouched by the devastating 1755 earthquake, Lisbon’s oldest neighborhood keeps much of its native lure.
 Have a look over its mazy streets and alleys at Largo das Portas do Sol (doorway to the sun), then climb down into it and enjoy medieval Portugal.
 Dine on cheap classic refreshments like sangria and pregos (steak sandwiches), fado bars (fado is the traditional folk music an achingly passionate female vocal centered music accompanied by complex guitar and percussion arrangements know for its haunting dramatic sound).
 Head back up the hill for the Moorish Castelo São Jorge (St. George Castle) and its picturesque view over the entire city and river.
 Graça sits juxtaposed and has much of the same natural appeal and is home to the Feira da Lavra (Saturday and Tuesday flea markets) , the Pantheon, more of Lisbons beautiful viewpoints.

 View our special Alfama B&B with city views HERE

 View our apartments in Alfama HERE

-VIEW our Special Apartments in this neighbourhood HERE
+VIEW our Special Apartment in this neighbourhood - B&B Andre e Paul - HERE

 View our Rato B&B Guesthouse HERE